zdenop/jbig2enc/README.md

 $ jbig2 -s -S -p -v -O out.png *.jpg
 ```

-If you want to encode an image as jbig2 (can be view in STDU Viewer) run:
+If you want to encode an image as jbig2 (can be view in [STDU Viewer](http://www.stdutility.com/stduviewer.html) on Windows) run:

 ```
 $ jbig2 -s feyn.tif >feyn.jb2